arve0/feathers-mongodb-fuzzy-search/README.md

 })
 ```

+### Field search
+The `options`object given to `fieldSearch(options)` supports the following:
+  * `fieldNames`: array of field names so that you can control server-side which fields can be searched
+  * `excludedFieldNames`: array of field names that *can't* be searched so that all others can be
+  * `sanitizedFieldNames`: list of field to be filtered of regex patterns to avoid [DOS](https://www.owasp.org/index.php/Regular_expression_Denial_of_Service_-_ReDoS), this is an options because you might want to use the real power of regexp for some models/fields under your control on the server-side, should be used for user inputs

+With no options, all the fields will be searchable but sanitized to prevent unexpected [DOS](https://www.owasp.org/index.php/Regular_expression_Denial_of_Service_-_ReDoS).

+### Additional information
 This package is tested with MongoDB version 3.2.
 You will probably run into problems using older versions of MongoDB, for example version 2.4 does not support `$text` search.

 See [mongodb documentation](https://docs.mongodb.com/manual/reference/operator/query/text/#search-field) for more details about $text.